Sovendus-GmbH/Sovendus-Hiring-Tests/technical-account-manager/README.md

 ## Task 1: Generic Sovendus Web Integration

-You will implement the Sovendus Voucher Network Checkout Benefits integration based on provided documentation.
+You will implement the Sovendus Voucher Network Checkout Benefits integration based on [provided documentation](Task1/readme.md).

 ## Task 2: Debug a Sovendus Integration

-You will debug a sample HTML file to demonstrate your problem-solving skills.
+You will debug a sample HTML file with a broken Sovendus integration, to demonstrate your problem-solving skills.
+As described [here](Task2/readme.md)

 ---